Afoxcute/concordium-dex-dapp/verifier/README.md

 # The DEX verifier

 This page describes the id verifier backend for the Dex dapp example.
-It ensures that only users that are able to verify themselves using the prove endpoint, using a challenge gotten from the challenge endpoint can access item images from the image endpoint.
+It ensures that only users that are able to verify themselves using the prove endpoint, using a challenge gotten from the challenge endpoint.

 # Supported configuration options